verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 **NOTE:** A Coherence cluster provisioned with Verrazzano does not support autoscaling with a Horizontal Pod Autoscaler.

 #### Termination
-You can terminate the Coherence cluster by removing the component from the ApplicationConfiguration or by deleting the ApplicationConfiguration resource entirely.
+You can terminate the Coherence cluster by removing the Component from the ApplicationConfiguration or by deleting the ApplicationConfiguration resource entirely.

 {{< alert title="NOTE" color="warning" >}}